cmadland/lit/pages/03.Indigenous-education/02.funkPostingTraditionalEcological2015/docs.md

 ##### Distance Education
 >The theory of transactional distance (Moore, 1993) can also come to bear on this work, as distance education could be said to have informed open educational approaches. (p.
 152)

+##### Audience and motivation

+>The variety of methods here are the use of more innovative, embedded layers of design that utilise the richness of technology; attempting to emulate on-country, outdoor and context-embedded learning as much as possible.
+These practices reinforce the contextual potential of using digital resources.
+It is not sufficient to merely use a digital resource and assume that the medium it is in will enhance educational outcomes.
+According toWallace (2011, p.
+120): ‘Technologies cannot be used uncritically;
+rather they are used within social contexts.
+It is important to understand the relationship between social, cultural and physical contexts inwhich learners and (mobile) technologies operate’.

 ### The Cultural Interface and Learning Processes in New Regions
 >Nakata’s call for ‘a more sophisticated view of the tensions’ (Nakata, 2007, p.
 12) in an effort to mediate the tendency to reduce our conceptualisation of diverse knowledge systems into dualisms can also be aligned with Christie and Verran’ s (2013) promotion of using digital practices to ‘see digital files not as containing knowledge (through the conventional practice of representation) but as artefacts as previous knowledge-making episodes that were being enlisted and configured for very lively conversations’ (Christie & Verran, 2013, p.
 307). (p.
 153)